-To be clear, experiences in the natural world-whether in a wild forest or in an urban community garden-do not by themselves guarantee that people will care about protecting nature in the future.
+To be clear, experiences in the natural world-whether in a wild forest or in an urban community future.
 As children, the baby boom generation enjoyed significantly more access to the natural world than today's children and young people.
 The boomers did succeed in pushing environmental concerns onto the pages of newspapers and into the halls of Congress.
 At the same time, their unprecedented profligacy has pushed Earth systems to the brink of instability.
 Between 1970 and 2014, the global wildlife population shrank by 60 percent; global CO2 concentrations are above 400 parts per million and climbing.
 Regardless of how much time people have spent in nature, the destruction continues.